To help stop the spread of COVID-19, it’s important to understand the distinction between isolation and quarantine.

 - Wear a mask when around other people, if you are able to

 Click below for more information about isolation with COVID-19:

-As of July 31, 2020, the recommended time for quarantine of people who have been exposed to COVID-19 from others, or who have traveled to known COVID-19 hotspots, is at least 14 days from the last contact with COVID-19 or date of travel.
+As of October 28, 2020, the recommended time for quarantine of people who have been in close contact with someone who has COVID-19 (excluding people who have had COVID-19 within the past 3 months), or who have traveled to known COVID-19 hotspots, is at least 14 days from the last contact with COVID-19 or date of travel.

 - If you are caring or living with someone with COVID-19 (in a situation where you cannot completely isolate from them), then the 14 day quarantine period starts AFTER the COVID-19 positive person completes their isolation period (see above for the conditions for isolation).